 Level 2: For those who have a good basic knowledge of watercolour techniques.

-For students who have completed a year of Watercolour 1 at The Mary Ward Centre or who have some previous knowledge of watercolour painting and would like to expand their knowledge.
-Students need an open attitude and a willingness to explore as well as a wish to develop and further their own ideas.
+For students who have completed a year (3 terms) of Watercolour 1 or who have some familiarity with watercolour painting which they would like to expand.
+Students need an open attitude and a willingness to explore and develop their own ideas.

 What does this course cover